Dick Balderson: Executive career

 Balderson remained in the game as a senior scouting and player development executive for the next 25 years.
 He was the scouting director of the Chicago Cubs in – and their director of player development in –.
 He moved to the expansion Colorado Rockies as director of player development from – and then joined the Atlanta Braves as a special-assignment scout, reuniting him with Baseball Hall of Fame executive Schuerholz.
 Balderson spent the rest of his career with the Braves.
 He worked as their farm system and scouting director from –, then returned to scouting and later became a special assistant to Frank Wren, Schuerholz' successor as general manager.
-He retired in 2013.
+Balderson retired in 2013.

 Balderson was elected to the University of Richmond's Athletics Hall of Fame in 1994.